EthanWaters/reusable_digital_workflow/README.md

   - Reads the KML file containing reef polygons and extracts layer information.
   - Compares the current KML file with a previous version, if provided, and identifies the geometries that have require updating.
   - Loads or calculates site regions based on the KML data.
+    - Site regions are calculated by determining which site boundary is closest to every pixel.
+The raster pixel is then assigned the site number.
   - Saves the site regions as R binary files for future use.
   - Optionally, saves the spatial data as raster files for visualization.
   - Retrieves the centroids of manta tow entries and assigns the nearest site information based on the calculated site regions.